dmwit/damascus/README.md

 In the descriptions of abstract values, the term *whitespace* means a text containing only `\u9\` (tab), `\u10\` (newline), or `\u32\` (space).
 A *comma-separated sequence* refers to text that contains a sequence of some other specified abstract values with commas in between.
 Comma-separated sequences are allowed to have arbitrarily many preceding commas, trailing commas, and whitespace around the commas.
 For example, ` ,, , 35,"35"	` and `,35,"35",` are each a comma-separated sequence of abstract values `35` and `"35"`, but `35,,"35"` is not.

 TODO: tabular representations? basic idea: CBOR lists of any type other than **i64** can start with some **i64** elements giving table dimensions; the CBOR list is then chunked up according to those dimensions before the rest of the decoding process takes place; think carefully about how `0`s fit into this; think carefully about how custom types that are sometimes just a tag (i.e. an **i64**) fit into this; think a bit about whether custom types should unpack their fields

+It is relatively common for types to be constrained -- for example, for numbers, one might want to talk only about numbers within a certain range.
+In that situation, patches MUST transform the current value, whatever that is, to another value that satisfies the constraint; meanwhile, the meaning of nondeterministic patches is to take the intersection of the *patch<sub>Π</sub>* output with the set of inhabitants satisfying the constraint.
+Some patches are defined by building edit scripts out of atomic edits; for example, list patches involve a sequence of insertions, deletions, and modifications.
+In those situations, the edit scripts are allowed to temporarily violate any ambient constraints, but the final modified value must satisfy them.
+For example, a patch to a list that is required to have length three is allowed to delete an element, provided it balances that by inserting one.

 The remaining sections of this document will use abstract values exclusively when talking about inhabitants of a type's interpretation.
 The remaining subsections of this section will occasionally blur the distinction between a type's name and its interpretation.